-“Free Bank Failures: Risky Bonds vs. Undiversified Portfolios”, Journal of Money, Credit, and Banking Vol. 42 (2010), pp. 1565-1587.

 -“State Banks and the National Banking Acts: Measuring the Response to Increased Financial Regulation, 1860–1870” Journal of Money, Credit, and Banking Vol. 45 (2013), pp. 379–399.

--"Sales and Firm Entry: The Case of Wal-Mart" (with PJ Glandon) Revised and Resubmitted Southern Economic Journal
+-"Sales and Firm Entry: The Case of Wal-Mart" (with PJ Glandon) Forthcoming Southern Economic Journal

 -"Quantifying Wildcat Banking" (with Jeremy Atack)